demisto/content/Packs/Code42/Integrations/Code42/README.md

     * __credentials__
     * __Code42 Console URL for the pod your Code42 instance is running in__: This defaults to console.us.code42.com for U.S. SaaS Pod customers; replace with the domain that you use to log into your Code42 console if located in a different SaaS pod.
     * __Fetch incidents__: Check this box to enable fetching of incidents
-    * __Incident type__: Select which Demisto incident type to map ingested Code42 alerts to
+    * __Incident type__: Select which Cortex XSOAR incident type to map ingested Code42 alerts to
     * __Alert severities to fetch when fetching incidents__: If desired, select which Alert severities to ingest.
     * __First fetch time range (&lt;number&gt; &lt;time unit&gt;, e.g., 1 hour, 30 minutes)__: When first run, how long to go back to retrieve alerts.
     * __Alerts to fetch per run; note that increasing this value may result in slow performance if too many results are returned at once__: Alerts to fetch and process per run.
 Setting this value too high may have a negative impact on performance.